arturdryomov/pages/content/posts/2018-09-09-optimizing-vectors.md

 # Conclusions

 It is hard to declare a winner with XML.
 I like that Android Studio removes useless instructions and attributes.
-It doesn’t really matter how `android:pathData` looks though, since it is not getting modified by hand on a regular basis.
+It doesn’t matter how `android:pathData` looks though since it is not getting modified by hand on a regular basis.

-Regarding performance — there is no clear winner as well.
+About performance — there is no clear winner as well.
 Android Studio shows good results with small icons and SVGO helps with huge web images.
 It is understandable — SVG is a mature standard with known optimization techniques.
-Knowing that `android:pathData` is basically SVG `path.d` it is obvious that relying on a more mature optimizer makes more sense.
+Knowing that `android:pathData` is SVG `path.d` it is obvious that relying on a more mature optimizer makes more sense.

 In other words, Android Studio is _good enough_, at least from my point of view.
-Besides, it makes the SVG import easy-as — just open it in IDE and that’s it.
+Besides, it makes the SVG import easy-as — open it in IDE and that’s it.
 If there is a need to optimize an image — SVGO is a good choice.